Stormworld: Episodes

+Stormworld consists of 26 episodes The series aired weekly on Wednesdays, over the course of 7 months in 2009 between the months of March and September.

 International syndication

 Production

 The series was shot in Australia and Canada in 2008.
 Post-production sound and effects was done by Kojo Productions, who sued the production company for more than $265,000 in 2010 for unpaid invoices.

 Critical response

 When it premiered in Canada, it was called a "a hyper-flimsy sci-fi offering" with "cheesy low-budget special effects".

 Andre Jenkins, Calum Worthy, and Valentina Barron were all nominated for the Best Performance in a TV Series at the 2010 Young Artist Awards with Worthy winning the award for leading young actor in a drama series.